AnthonyEdeza/teamhealth_provider_recruiting_analytics/README.md

 ---

 ### 💬 Recruiter Note
-If you are reviewing this portfolio:
-- This project demonstrates **analytics judgment**, not just tooling.
+This project demonstrates **data validation discipline** and **analytics judgment**, which are critical for client-facing healthcare analytics roles.
-- It reflects how analysts validate data before producing client-facing insights.
-- It highlights a strong foundation for healthcare and client analytics work.

 ---

 ### 🏁 Summary
-> This project focuses on the **often-overlooked first step of analytics**: ensuring data quality and interpretability.
+> This project focuses on validating data before insights are produced — a foundational responsibility of effective data analysts.
-> It demonstrates how careful validation and exploration form the basis of trustworthy, client-ready insights.

-README.md